 U.S. products and by-products of animal origin can only be imported from U.S. plants approved by the United States Department of Agriculture and the Food and Drug Administration, and must be accompanied by an official health certificate.
-While SENASA accepts products from any FSIS/FDA-approved facility, it reserves the right to prior inspection and approval of the establishments of origin, when deemed necessary.
-All U.S. meat plants exporting products and by-products of animal origin to Argentina may be audited by SENASA.
+While SENASA accepts products from any FSIS/FDA-approved facility, it reserves the

 On January 22, 2002, SENASA Resolution #117 was implemented.
 This resolution defines the methodology to be followed for risk assessment of importation of live animals, their reproductive material, and products and byproducts of animal origin as related to Bovine Spongiform Encephalopathy (BSE) occurrence.
 In June 2006, the Secretariat of Agriculture of Argentina issued Resolution #315/2006, whose Article 1 states that Argentina will adopt OIE's Terrestrial Animal Code recommendations.
-However, Argentina still does not recognize the U.S. BSE status of negligible risk.
+On June 22, 2015, SENASA Resolution 238/2015 was published in the Official Bulletin, related to the risk of BSE introduction in Argentina.
+As per the resolution, Argentina adopted three OIE categories for risk classification.
+The USDA is currently discussing access for U.S. beef with Argentine sanitary authorities.

 Under those recommendations, Article 2.3.13.1, does not impose restrictions or conditions related to BSE on the following products: dairy products, bovine semen and embryos, hides and furs (except for the head), gelatin and collagen from hides and fur (except for the head), tallow, and bi-calcium phosphate.

-Processed meat products: The same data apply to processed products such as ham, sausages, canned products, etc. In this case, a full description of the product composition in Spanish is required (i.e. percentage of each of its major ingredients, approved by the official sanitary service).
+Processed meat products: the same data apply to processed products such as ham, sausages, canned products, etc. In this case, a full description of the product composition in Spanish is required (i.e. percentage of each of its major ingredients, approved by the official sanitary service).

-Fresh, chilled, frozen, and thermo-processed pork meat and products: The United States does not have an agreed upon protocol with Argentina for the importation of these meats.
+Fresh, chilled, and frozen pork meat and products: the United States does not have an agreed upon protocol with Argentina for the importation of these meats.
 A risk assessment was finalized in July 2014 and, currently, health certificates are being negotiated between the U.S. and Argentine sanitary authorities.
 An audit of U.S. plants will be carried out later by the Argentine sanitary authorities to evaluate the U.S. sanitary status and manufacturing controls of pork meat and meat processing.

-Dairy products: On December 16, 2010, Argentina published in the Official Bulletin Joint Resolution #137/2010 and #941/2010, which exempts fatty acid limits in milk, as follows: Article 1 includes Article 155 tris, which states that "The content of fatty acid of industrial production in food products cannot exceed 2 percent over total fat content in vegetable oils and margarines destined for human consumption, and 5 percent over total fat content in other types of foods.
+Dairy products: on December 16, 2010, Argentina published in the Official Bulletin Joint Resolution #137/2010 and #941/2010, which exempts fatty acid limits in milk, as follows: Article 1 includes Article 155 tris, which states that "The content of fatty acid of industrial production in food products cannot exceed 2 percent over total fat content in vegetable oils and margarines destined for human consumption, and 5 percent over total fat content in other types of foods.
 These limits do not apply to fat of ruminants, including milk fat."